lukas-al/revisions_toolkit/old/revisions-toolkit/README.md

 # Revisions Toolkit

 ## Overview
 This project is intended to help with both obtaining and constructing revisions series for a number of GDP components from the ONS.
-It's not doing anything super revolutionary.
+It's not doing anything revolutionary.

 The steps are:
 1. Look to the ONS website and scrape the latest spreadsheets